 COMMON CORE REQUIREMENTS – and – SAXON MATH

-As I write this article, there are seven states that have already voted to drop the Federal Common Core Requirements - with several more states in the process of passing legislation to do the same.
-Actually, there are hundreds of thousands of students who have individually opted out of the program.
-In the state of New York alone here are more than 200,000 students whose parents have legally opted out of the Federally Mandated Common Core Program.
+Additionally, there are hundreds of thousands of students within these 28 states who have also as individuals legally opted out of the program.
+In the state of New York alone there were more than 200,000 students whose parents legally opted out of the Federally Mandated Common Core Program after reviewing the requirements.

 So, how does all this affect you and your homeschool student in meeting the mandated Common Core requirements for mathematics?

 I realize that the founders of these requirements tout the fact that they are mandating teaching students how to solve problems rather than just learning rote memory of math facts, but as John Saxon often said,

 "Understanding should follow doing rather than preceding it.
 If you are going to teach someone how to drive an automobile, don't lecture them on the theory of the internal-combustion engine.
 Get them to drive the car around the block."

 The professional tree company sent a man out to my house several years ago to estimate how much it would cost to spray my Elm tree against a specific disease.
 They had to send someone who knew something about the formula needed to calculate the surface area of the trunk of the old Elm tree and thereby estimate the amount of liquid to use to spray the tree trunk – and also calculate how much to charge me?

 Because you cannot change or hope to change those foolish enough to demand compliance with the Common Core – or similar "fuzzy" math standards – you can either opt out of taking the test, or you can make sure that your son or daughter is prepared to meet the challenge created by them.
 You can ensure that your sons and daughters are adequately prepared for those tests.